legislation/clml-schema/README.md

 Release date: TBD
 Features and Fixes (TBC):

+* Feature #172192629 New "LabelledList" element (a named category list) for legislation with Steps, Classes, Cases, Grounds etc.

 * Feature #172146599 New top-level schema for amendment (Effects) data legislationEffects.xsd

+* Change #172317475 FootnoteRef in Pnumber removed as unused and unnecessary *
-* Issue #172451773 Deleted top-level schema schemaLegislationBase-v1-0.xsd as it is not used nay more.
+* Change #172451773 Deleted top-level schema schemaLegislationBase-v1-0.xsd as it is not used nay more.
 The XSLT LegXSD2PubXSD.xsl has been modified to create a TSO namespace version (from legislation.xsd) to deploy to legacy systems.

-* Feature/Issue #172317475 FootnoteRef in Pnumber removed as unused and unnecessary

 * TBD